45 mins-1¼ hours

 - 6 piquillo peppers (about 100g), sliced

 - 2 lemons, cut into segments

-This is a dish for which you can get everything ready in advance, leaving just the charring of the octopus until the last minute – a real show stopper.
+This is a dish for which you can get everything ready in advance, leaving just the charring of the octopus on the barbecue until the last minute – a real show stopper.

 Freezing the octopus will help tenderise the flesh, but be sure that it is completely thawed before cooking.
 Cut the tentacles off just below the eyes and then cut the head away from just above.
 Throw away the eye section and push your little finger through the centre of the tentacles to remove the little thorn-like beak.